munyachiwundura/guap/README.md

 ### Acknowledgements

-Used the same tech stack I did for the [Overkill To-do App](https://github.com/munyachiwundura/todo-app-v2/blob/main/README.md) So I might as well acknwledge the same techers however I might as well thank [ARSHAKIR](https://www.arshakir.com/) for the dashboard design
+Used the same tech stack I did for the [Overkill To-do App](https://github.com/munyachiwundura/todo-app-v2/blob/main/README.md) So I might as well acknwledge the same techers however I should also thank

+- [ARSHAKIR](https://www.arshakir.com/) for the dashboard design
+- [Simon Vrachilotis](https://github.com/simonswiss) For the tailwind css lessons

 ### Screenshots